Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Context

 \subsection{Test Specification}

-In automotive development projects, requirements-based testing is the predominant activity to ensure that a \emph{test object} (e.g., ECU, or intermediate stages of partially integrated systems) is compliant with a \emph{test basis} (e.g., SyRS)~\cite{Juhnke2020, Spillner2011}.
+In automotive development projects, requirements-based testing is the predominant activity to ensure that a \emph{test object} (e.g., ECU, or intermediate stages of partially integrated systems) is compliant with a \emph{test basis} (e.g., system requirements specification)~\cite{Juhnke2020, Spillner2011}.

 The key boundary document for the testing activities is the \emph{test specification}, which acts as a communication interface between different roles across companies and departments.
-This test specification is a complete documentation of the test design, including test-cases and the test procedures for a specific test object \cite{ISO/IEC/IEEE2013}.
+This test specification is a complete documentation of the test design, including test cases and the test procedures for a specific test object \cite{ISO/IEC/IEEE2013}.

 The specification itself is created by test designers.
 Subsequently, testers can be seen as consumers that use the test specification as a basis for the implementation of test automation scripts, or to perform manual tests \cite{Juhnke2020}.
 Thereby, the implementation highly depends on specific \emph{test environments} which must be constantly aligned with the development progress of the test object \cite{Mandel2021}.
-In this article, the term test environment is used to describe hardware, instrumentations, simulators, software tools, and other support elements needed to conduct a test \cite{Spillner2011}.
+In this article, the term test environment is used to describe hardware, instrumentations, simulators, software tools, and other support elements needed to conduct a test \cite{Spillner2011, AlbersBehrendt2017}.

-An appropriate test specification is also required by automotive standards as a result of the system integration and integration test phase \cite{AutomotiveSIG2015, ISO26262_2018}.
-Accordingly, it is expected that test-cases included in the test specification are selected according to the \emph{test strategy} and the \emph{test plan} \cite{AutomotiveSIG2015}.
-Thereby, a test plan contains a detailed description of the test objective in order to schedule necessary tasks and coordinate testing activities \cite{ISO/IEC/IEEE2013}.
-The test strategy is part of the test plan and documents the testing approach for a specific development project \cite{ISO/IEC/IEEE2021}.

-Additionally, it is necessary that the test-cases are suitable to test the interaction of system items and that the results are recorded, where a consistency and bidirectional traceability between the system architectural design and the test-cases, and between the test-cases and test results is established \cite{AutomotiveSIG2015}.
+Based on a given test environment, it is necessary that the test cases are suitable to test the interaction of system items and that the results are recorded, where a consistency and bidirectional traceability between the system architectural design and the test cases, and between the test cases and test results is established \cite{AutomotiveSIG2015}.